tecnostorecs/Grupo2-Comision3-AySO-/TP DE KUBERNETES GRUPO2-20221105T192623Z-001/README.md

 4) create a container to test te image <br>
 docker run -d -p 8080:80 --name grupo2 v1

-5) once the container is created we can test the image with the port in the point 3 into your favourite <br>
+5) once the container is created we can test the image with the port <br>

 6) once the dockerhub user is created <br>
 docker tag v1:latest tecnostorecs/grupo2-tup:v1